 While most people just use the default figures in fonts, it's a good idea to watch out for some different figure sets in your favorite creative cloud app.
 In the character panel, hit the burger menu, then click 'Opentype' and pay attention to the two sections at the bottom.
 For instance, 'Proportional Oldstyle' figures attempt to replicate the look of lowercase characters.
 This is pretty useful if you want to make a number inside a text less prominent.

 In Photoshop, where typography is not a focus, figure settings are 'hidden' in the text options of the properties panel.

-While not every font out there has all of these features covered and others offer far more features than the ones shown in this article, I hope you now have an idea how to start dealing with these hidden 'extras' inside your fonts.
+Although not every font out there has all of these features covered and others offer far more features than the ones shown in this article, I hope you now have an idea how to start dealing with these hidden extras inside your fonts.